"Begin with the end in mind."

 By 50, fully half of us will need extended care before we're gone.
 Who will pay for that?

-Think about it: You don't buy extended care insurance (or life insurance) to protect yourself, you buy it to protect your spouse, children, your whole family.
-And it can protect an estate.
+Think about this: Does anyone buy extended care (LTC) insurance (or life insurance) to protect themselves?
+Don't they buy it because they love their spouse, children, their whole family?

-Single premium plans are similar to annuities or "whole life" insurance policies, usually offering money-back guarantees.
-Some pay 3 to 5 times that single premium for care, should it be needed...and if the insured passes away without having needed the policy's care benefits it will return the entire original premium.
-Compare to your investments.
+Some plans offer money-back guarantees.
+Some even pay 3 to 5 times an initial lump sum for care, should it be needed...and if the insured passes away without exhausting the policy's benefits will remaining original premium.

 What about IRAs or 401(k)s?
-You may want to transfer some of that to LTC and lock in rates (no premium increases!).
+You may be able to transfer to LTC and lock in rates (no premium increases!).

 What about your parents, siblings, adult children, or friends?
 505 503-9385.